 The IRB Policy within the Government of Canada Procurement Process

-Industry Canada works closely with the Regional Development Agencies (RDAs), the Atlantic Canada Opportunities Agency (ACOA), Canada Economic Development for Quebec Regions (CED-Q), and Western Economic Diversification (WD).
+Innovation, Science and Economic Development Canada works closely with Regional Development Agencies (RDAs) that are active with IRB: the Atlantic Canada Opportunities Agency (ACOA), Canada Economic Development for Quebec Regions (CED-Q), Western Economic Diversification (WD), Federal Economic Development Agency for Southern Ontario (FedDev) and Federal Economic Development Initiative for Northern Ontario (FedNor).
 These agencies assist IRB contractors in making connections with companies in their respective regions.
 They are also involved in the development of IRB procurement strategies and the evaluation of bid proposals.